alessandrocuzzocrea/garden/src/tags/list.md

 ---
 layout: layout.njk
 title: test
-permalink: "/test-post/"
+permalink: "/tags/"
 tags:
   - tag1
 ---

-This is a test page
+This is the tag list page.